keyadaniel/Blackjack/README.md

 * Reach a final score higher than the dealer without exceeding 21
 * Let the dealer draw additional cards until his or her hand exceeds 21 (bust)

-The game is implemented with standard 1 deck of cards.
-A player can chose to hit or stand after receiving 2 inital cards
+The game is implemented with a standard deck of cards.
+A player can choose to hit or stand after receiving 2 inital cards
 * Hit - Take another card from dealer
 * Stand - Player takes no more cards and dealer draws the card

-Following rules are implemented for the dealer in the game:
+Rules implemented for the dealer in the game:

 * Dealer stands on 17 or more
 * Dealer hits until his cards total 17 or more points